jhersh/list.her.sh/_posts/2014-10-10-cgfloat-and-arm64.md

 tags: ios
 ---

-Apple's A7 chip famously moved to a 64-bit architecture and ushered in an era of access to more memory* and a `CGFloat` type previously aliased to `float` newly redefined as `double`.
+Apple's A7 chip famously moved to a 64-bit architecture.
+This ushered in an era of access to more memory* and a `CGFloat` type previously aliased to `float` newly redefined as `double`.
 Wait, what?

-If you're writing an iOS app that targets multiple architectures, you'll want to use the proper `CGFloat` type for the device's architecture.
+If you're writing an iOS app that targets multiple architectures, you'll want to use the proper `CGFloat` type for the current device's architecture.
 You'll also want to use the correct `float` or `double` versions of math functions like `floor` (double) or `floorf` (float).

 Thanks to some preprocessor magic and the `CGFLOAT_IS_DOUBLE` define, we can construct an include file that does all the heavy lifting for us.
 Behold, `SPLFloat.h`: